-There is no way to avoid getting a new plan for 2018 if your plan isn’t being renewed.
-You can, however, keep your plan for the rest of 2017—as long as you continue to pay your monthly premiums.
-There are exceptions to being able to keep your plan through the end of 2017 if the insurance company is leaving the marketplace sooner.
+There is no way to avoid getting a new plan for 2019 if your plan isn’t being renewed.
+You can, however, keep your plan for the rest of 2018—as long as you continue to pay your monthly premiums.
+There are exceptions to being able to keep your plan through the end of 2018 if the insurance company is leaving the marketplace sooner.
 If you aren’t sure how long your current coverage will last, be sure to call your insurance company.

-Open Enrollment will end between December 15, 2017, and January 31, 2018, depending on your state.
-While you can’t get your 2018 coverage squared away before November 1, 2017, (unless you qualify for an earlier SEP) you will be able to replace your 2017 policy before it ever expires, or if you want, you can wait.
+Open Enrollment will end December 15, 2018, though it may vary in your state.
+While you can’t get your 2019 coverage squared away before November 1, 2018, (unless you qualify for an earlier SEP) you will be able to replace your 2018 policy before it ever expires, or if you want, you can wait.
 But, if you are uninsured for more than 2 months of the year, you will have to pay the tax penalty that keeps increasing in cost.

-These companies will no longer be offering Affordable Care Act (ACA) on-exchange individual health insurance plans in 2018.
+These companies did not offer Affordable Care Act (ACA) on-exchange individual health insurance plans in 2018.